The following professionals lent their expertise to this article:

 Can I take LPN/LVN classes online?

-Each program will have its own system to provide a curriculum online.
-Most will feature varying degrees of asynchronous learning, so students can complete online requirements when it’s convenient.
+Each program has its own system to provide a curriculum online.
+Most feature varying degrees of asynchronous learning, so students can complete online requirements when it’s convenient.
 Occasional “real-time” (synchronous) meetings might be conducted online through video chat or discussion boards.
-But, students will not need to go to campus to attend online classes.
+But, students don’t need to go to campus to attend online classes.

 Can I take the NCLEX-PN without going to school?